 Adding product tables to the WooCommerce shop page, category archives & search results

-This page will tell you how to add the product table layout to all of the following pages in your store:
+Our sample archive-product.php template will add the product table layout to all of the following pages in your store:

 - The main shop page